-Here’s how Ben and Jerry’s Chunky Monkey (banana-flavored ice cream with fudge chunks and walnuts) tested when put to the Nima Sensor test – as you can see, Nima is all smiles!
+I tested Ben & Jerry’s Chunky Monkey (banana-flavored ice cream with fudge chunks and walnuts) with the Nima Sensor.
+Nima smiled, which means Nima didn’t find any gluten.

 “At the BREYERS® facility, there are systems in place to prevent cross-contact of gluten in products that make a gluten-free claim.
 They include employee allergen training, ingredient segregation, cleaning procedures and production planning.
 The gluten-free program within the factory includes validation and verification activities which include allergen testing on both the product and the production lines.“

-Here is how Breyer’s Mint Chocolate Chip fared against the Nima Sensor.
-Yep, Nima is all smiles again!
+Here is how Breyers Mint Chocolate Chip fared against the Nima Sensor.
+Nima, again, didn’t find any hidden gluten.

 Edy’s/Dreyer’s says on its website, “Typically, the gluten in our frozen dessert products comes from the added bakery products such as cookies, cake or brownies.
 But some Dreyer’s flavors have gluten from non-bakery products.
 Each flavor has ingredient listings if you’re interested in finding out more.”

 In other words, each product is individually labeled for gluten.
-Not a huge vote of confidence, but at least we know Edy’s/Dreyer’s is aware that some of its customers do not eat gluten and that they label their products accordingly.
+Not a huge vote of confidence, but at least we know Edy’s/Dreyer’s is aware that some of its customers do not eat gluten and it labels its products accordingly.

 Here is how Dreyer’s chocolate peanut butter flavor fared when put to the Nima Sensor test.
 Once again, Nima is happy!

-So Delicious: I didn’t forget my dairy-free friends, no way!
-In fact, my dairy-free friends have it the BEST because So Delicious ice creams are not only dairy-free, but also they are certified gluten-free AND they come in flavors like cookie dough.
-Oh how I miss cookie dough ice cream!
+So Delicious ice creams are not only dairy free but also they’re certified gluten free by the GFCO, and they come in flavors like cookie dough.
+Oh, how I miss cookie dough ice cream!